jeffkreeftmeijer/bad_seed/README.md

 ## How it works

-Whenever a test run finishes unsuccesfully, BadSeed will store the used seed in a file in the project's directory named `.bad_seed`.
+Whenever a test run finishes unsuccesfully, BadSeed will store the used seed in a file in the project's directory named `_build/test/.bad_seed`.
 When the suite is run again, it'll automatically reuse that seed.
-If a test run passes with that seed, `.bad_seed` is removed to allow ExUnit to generate random seeds again.
+If a test run passes with that seed, `_build/test/.bad_seed` is removed to allow ExUnit to generate random seeds again.

 ## Installation